Kishiwada Tokushukai Hospital > Gastroenterology > ERCP — Bile Duct & Pancreatic Duct

 Endoscopic evaluation and treatment when indicated

-and treat conditions of the bile duct and pancreatic duct.
+used to evaluate and treat conditions of the bile duct and pancreatic duct.

-and, when required, perform endoscopic treatment.
+and, when required, perform endoscopic treatment during the same session.

-What is ERCP
+What is ERCP?

 ERCP is performed by advancing an endoscope through the mouth to the duodenum,